 Working under conductors such as Sir Simon Rattle, and collaborating with artists that have included the BBC Singers, Rev Hammer, New Model Army, Darryl Way and Matthew Bellamy, Rachel's performances have taken her to France, Germany, South Africa, and throughout the UK.
 She has performed in the Purcell Room at the South Bank Centre, De Montfort Hall, St Davids Hall in Cardiff, Soho Review Bar, Brighton Fringe Festival and she also held a three-year residency (2004 - 2006) at Bartók, a classical music bar in Chalk Farm Road, Camden.

 In 2005 she premiered the vocal cantata, Stargazing, at St Ethelburga's Centre for Reconciliation and Peace in Bishopsgate, and her recording of the work was featured on BBC Radio London.
 Rachel has also made various radio and TV appearances and written music for independent films, including one which was premiered at The Cannes Film Festival in 2006.
 She has released her own original material on the EIAG record label and her string arrangements, viola playing and vocals have been featured on releases by Attack Attack Records, Cooking Vinyl, V2 Records and Cherry Red Records.

-As a solo artist her music stretches from emotive ballads to rocking electro pop and features evocative vocal lines and lyrics inspired by life, art and the fantastical.
+As a solo artist and composer, her music stretches from emotive ballads to rocking electro pop and cinematic soundscapes.
+Her evocative vocal lines and lyrics are inspired by life, art and the fantastical.

 Rachel is also a part of the electro pop / acoustic duo, Every Inch a Gentleman, with her musical partner in crime and husband Jay DC.